richardwaynefedorajr/DesignPatternsCpp/README.md

 # Implementation of the abstract factory design pattern, in which a bank base class is overloaded for various branch names and produces a set of accounts

 # Singleton.h/cpp
-# Implementation of singleton design pattern, in which a single instance of class SingletonClass is ensured and provides "read/write" access to member string
+# Implementation of the singleton design pattern, in which a single instance of class SingletonClass is ensured and provides "read/write" access to member string

+# Facade.h/cpp
+# Implementation of the facade design pattern, in which an instance of the FacadeClass provides a single interface to subsystems which provide the current date and time

 # Try Singleton implementations of Abstract Factory, Builder, Prototype, Facade, and State

+# Run through and update comments after finishing all design patterns to review implementation specifics